LABSN/tdtpy/docs/index.rst

   saving the data (i.e. you can dump it to a HDF5, XML, ASCII, CSV or MAT container).
 * Integrating OpenEx with your custom scripts is somewhat of a hack.
 You must launch OpenEx then launch your script.
-TDTPy is part of your cript.
+TDTPy is part of your script.
 * TDTPy comes with robust error-checking that catches many common coding mistakes (e.g. attempting to access a non-existent tag on the device) and a test-suite you can use to ensure your hardware is performing to spec.